litespeedtech/lscache_wp/litespeed-cache/readme.txt

 We tested a couple themes like Storefront and Shop Isle and found that the cart works without the rule.
 That said, we found that some may not, like the E-Commerce theme, so please verify your theme.
+= My plugin has some pages that are not cacheable.
+How do I instruct the LiteSpeed Cache Plugin to not cache the page? = As of version 1.0.10, you may simply add `define('LSCACHE_NO_CACHE', true);` sometime before the shutdown hook, and it should be recognized by the cache.
+Alternatively, you may use the function `LiteSpeed_Cache_Tags::set_noncacheable();` for earlier versions (1.0.7+).
+If using the function, make sure to check that the class exists prior to using the function.
+Please visit the [Other Notes tab](https://wordpress.org/plugins/litespeed-cache/other_notes/) for more information.
 = How do I get WP-PostViews to display an updating view count? =
 1. Use: `<div id="postviews_lscwp"></div>`